igorzg/exchange-api/README.md

 # exchange api
 Spring boot
 # exchange ui
-Angular - not done fully I need to connect to REST apis
+Angular - not done fully, I need to connect to REST apis and add dockerfile for angular build

 # Requirements